rukins/Antevorta-backend/README.md

   "arbitraryStoreName": "storeName"
 }
 ```
-`product` can have any json, depends on the type.
+`inventoryItem` can have any json, depends on the type.
 ### getAll
 ```http request
 GET /inventoryitems